What do people want from a laptop, anyway?

 The HP Spectre x360 lasted about six and a half hours in our web browsing loop, and barely more than three hours in our most demanding web benchmark loop.
 Those scores are noticeably better than the Dell XPS 15 2-in-1 but fall behind what we expect from a modern laptop.

-The base HP Spectre x360 15-inch starts at $1,370.
-Our review unit, with Intel Core i7-8705G, 16GB of RAM, and a 512GB solid state drive, is $1,720 (currently on sale for $1,620).
-A lot of money, to be sure, but not unusual for a flagship laptop.
+The base HP Spectre x360 15-inch started at $1,370 when it was first introduced, though the configurations have shrunk since.
+Our review unit with an Intel Core i7-8705G, 16GB of RAM, and a 512GB solid state drive was $1,720, but it’s not listed for sale at the moment.
+And, the same configuration with a 1TB SSD is on sale for $1,579, making it significantly less expensive.
+That’s still a lot of money, to be sure, but it’s not unusual for a flagship laptop.
 The problem isn’t the price, but the laptop itself.
 It tries to do too much for its own good.

 Is there a better alternative?